 A security deposit is an important part of the lettings process, and in most cases it will exchange hands without any problems.
 Nevertheless, understanding the guidelines around security deposits will ensure that should any issues arise you will be equipped to deal with them swiftly and efficiently.

 If you would like a helping hand getting set up as a landlord in Ireland, then we would love to help.
 At SCK Property, we offer a range of landlord services from finding and vetting prospective tenants to a full end-to-end package that takes care of the hard work for you.
-Head over to our pricing page to find out more or get in touch via our contact form and we’ll get back to you as soon as we can.
+Head over to our property management page to find out more or get in touch via our contact form and we’ll get back to you as soon as we can.